 The following article comes directly from The Biodynamic Orchard Book.
 And although the book primarily pertains to advice for cultivating trees, berries, and shrubs using biodynamic methods, it also contains some excellent general purpose information for tree care and maintenance which we often refer to ourselves and to our readers as a reference (see also our post on The Basics of Tree Care and Maitenance).
-And remember – next time you’re looking to have your transplanting or pruning care needs taken care of, we hope that you keep us in mind for the job!
+And remember – next time you’re looking to have your transplanting or pruning care needs taken care of, we hope that you keep our Longmont tree service experts in mind for the job!
 In the meantime, enjoy this useful information that you can consider for your landscape.
-As always, please reach out to our tree service professionals for additional tree care guidance!
+As always, please reach out to our tree removal professionals in Longmont for additional guidance!

 When transplanting, we’ve found it good practice to dip the root just before setting it into the new planting hole, in a liquid paste from from clay (80%) and cow manure (20%), so that the root is just covered (more expert tips on transplanting and pruning HERE).
 To this paste can be added preparation 500, which stimulates root growth.
 Line the planting hole with very well rotted earthy compost, mixed with the native soil and also sprayed with preparation 500.
 The soil should be well firmed in around the root.

 If the young tree is getting a supporting pole, it is wise to tie it to the pole with a rubber band cut, for instance, from an old tire tube, in such a way that the tree is not “hung”.
 Make a figure eight loop with the rubber band and place the tree in one loop and the pole into the other.
 The loop around the tree should be higher than the pole loop so that there is a certain “give” to allow for settling.
 Nonetheless, it will in all likelihood settle a little.
 Ensure the tree doesn’t rub against the pole.